Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 What is Ohio best known for?

-Ohio is best known for Cedar Point, Hocking Hills, Lake Erie, Put-in-Bay, Kelleys Island, Columbus, Cleveland, Cincinnati, Amish Country, Cuyahoga Valley National Park, Dayton aviation history, sports, museums, and family road trips.
+Ohio is best known for Cedar Point, Hocking Hills, Lake Erie, Put-in-Bay, Kelleys Island, Columbus, Cleveland, Cincinnati, Amish Country, Cuyahoga Valley National Park, Dayton aviation history, Toledo attractions, sports, museums, and family road trips.

 What is the best place in Ohio for families?

-Cedar Point and Sandusky are two of the best places in Ohio for families who want amusement parks and water parks.
-Columbus, Cincinnati, Cleveland, Toledo, Hocking Hills, and Lake Erie also work well depending on the trip style.
+Cedar Point and Sandusky are two of the best places in Ohio for families who want amusement parks, water parks, and Lake Erie summer fun.
+Columbus, Cincinnati, Cleveland, Toledo, Hocking Hills, and Lake Erie also work well depending on the family’s travel style.

 Is Ohio good for couples?